samshapley/OrchestrAI/README.md

 Provided you've set up wandb, you can enable wandb logging in the config.yml file.

 This allows you to log the agent as a run, with modules as child runs of the chain.
 This allows you to see the full history of the agent's interactions, and the full history of each module's interactions.
 This is useful for debugging, and for understanding the agent's behaviour as you explore different pipelines and modules.
+With tools enabled, we also log the tools used in each module as child runs of the LLM.

 ------------------